 Fewer landmarks in Barcelona are more iconic than the stunning Sagrada Família.
-And what better way to admire Antoni Gaudí’s final masterpiece than from a relaxing terrace overlooking it.
-Indeed, if you want to avoid the crowds inside the basilica, while still marvelling at its glory, then the Attic Terrace at Ayre Hotel Rosellón is the ideal spot.
+And what better way to admire Antoni Gaudí’s final masterpiece than from a relaxing terrace overlooking it?
+Indeed, if you want to avoid the crowds inside the basilica, while still marveling at its glory, then the Terrace at the Sercotel Rosellón is the ideal spot.

 With plenty of loungers, deck chairs, and couches to kick back in, this is a great place to tuck into some tasty bar snacks and cocktails against an epic backdrop.
 Prices are also surprisingly reasonable given the bar’s prime location; with a beer or glass of wine costing around €4.
 The terrace is open until 22:00 during the summer; giving you plenty of time to lap up the fantastic view it has to offer.

-Attic Terrace at Ayre Hotel Rosellón, Carrer del Rosselló, 390, 08025 Barcelona
+Terrace at the Sercotel Rosellón, Carrer del Rosselló, 390, 08025 Barcelona

 7. Dr. Stravinsky